 When the project is in a state where you can deploy it, the existing configuration is about 95% complete to be reused for deployment to the web.
 Very little additional setup is necessary to configure Docker on your backend.
 The amount of time spent by your DevOps to configure the release platform (Amazon, Azure, etc.) will be shorter.
 Docker also consumes much fewer backend resources as opposed to traditional virtual machines; therefore, organizations are able to save on everything from server costs to the employees needed to maintain them.
 Docker allows engineering teams to be smaller and more effective.
 Docker manages to reduce deployment to seconds.
 This is due to the fact that it creates a container for every process and does not boot an OS.
 Data can be created and destroyed without worry that the cost to bring it up again would be too high.
 The “it works on my machine” excuse will be gone, as every Docker container conforms to build/development standards and runs as expected on any platform.

-Later, we successfully used a Docker containerization on one of our projects called Klzii.
-To see how all this is working in multiple instances, take a look at the sample projects in this github repository.
-It covers all features described in this post like installing or adding Docker images, connecting Database image, making you application scale and more.
+Later, we successfully used a Docker containerization on Cliizii, one of our recent projects.
+To see how all this is working in multiple instances, take a look at the sample projects in this GitHub repository.
+It covers all features described in this post like installing or adding Docker images, connecting Database image, making your application scale and more.
 Just follow instructions in Readme.md files.
 Feel free to share your thoughts about Docker here or connect personally!